- Yokohama-shi Top Page

 Trends of heat in the city

-- The average temperature tends to be hot in the eastern part of the city, and in the western part of the city than in the eastern part of the city.
+- The average temperature is hot in the northeastern part of the city, and in the western part of the city, it is less likely to be hot than in the eastern part of the city.

-- Tropical nights tend to be higher in the eastern part of the city.
+- Tropical nights tend to be higher in the eastern part of the city

-These trends are generally consistent with each year.
+These trends are generally consistent every year.

-Average Temperature Distribution Map from July to August
+Average temperature distribution map from July to August

-In addition, past observations are also posted on this page.
+The results of past observations are also posted on this page.

-For inquiries to this page
+Inquiries to this page

-Environmental Conservation Department, Green Environment Bureau
+Environmental Science Research Institute, Environmental Conservation Department, Green Environment Bureau

-Phone: 045-453-2550
+Telephone: 045-453-2550

-Phone: 045-453-2550
+Telephone: 045-453-2550

 Fax: 045-453-2560